cpeditor/cpeditor.github.io/content/docs/preferences/extensions/_index.md

 #### Program

+* Clang Format:

+    The path to the `clang-format` executable, or simply `clang-format` if it's in the `PATH` environment variable.

+* YAPF:

     The program of YAPF.
 It could be one of:

     -   `yapf`: You should be able to run `yapf` in the command line.
 The arguments can be empty.
     -   A Python interpreter, i.e. `python`, `python2`, etc. or the path to an interpreter.
 The arguments should be `-m yapf`.

     Note that [you need to use Python 2 to format Python 2, use Python 3 to format Python 3](https://github.com/google/yapf#python-versions).
 So you may need to choose the correct Python interpreter.

 #### Arguments

-The arguments passed to the YAPF program.
-This should be `-m yapf` if the program is a Python interpreter.
+The arguments passed to the formatter.

 It should NOT contain `-i` (the in-place modification option).

+* YAPF: This should be `-m yapf` if the program is a Python interpreter.

 #### Style

+The style.
+The content here is the same as the content of a `.clang-format` file(Clang Format) or a `.style.yapf` file(YAPF).

+* Clang Format: You can read [Clang-Format Style Options documentation](https://clang.llvm.org/docs/ClangFormatStyleOptions.html) or search for other materials to learn how to write the styles.

-The YAPF Format style.
-The content here is the same as the content of a `.style.yapf` file.
-You can check all possible configurations by running `yapf --style-help`, read the [documentation](https://github.com/google/yapf#formatting-style) or search for other materials to learn how to write the styles.
+* YAPF: You can check all possible configurations by running `yapf --style-help`, read the [documentation](https://github.com/google/yapf#formatting-style) or search for other materials to learn how to write the styles.

 ## Language Server